 What does Mobile Sports mean?
 In an age when just about every pro athlete is on Twitter and just about everyone has a cell phone with Internet access, sports fans are closer to the action than they ever have been before.
 But even as fans log in to social/mobile sports sites by the millions, and use their devices for information at stadiums, figuring out how to make this new relationship successful for teams, schools, vendors advertisers and broadcasters is still a work in progress.

 That’s where Mobile Sports Report comes in — to help identify the new entrants and new business models, and to find winners, losers and interesting stories along the way.
-For teams and schools trying to make sense of the social/mobile/local phenomenon, to the vendors, application developers and marketers in the space, Mobile Sports Report is a must-read destination.
+Our STADIUM TECH REPORT series of quarterly long-form publications is the premier place for stadium technology professionals to hear from their peers about the latest deployments of stadium technologies in all major sports venues.

-Mobile Sports Report is the latest offering from Sidecut Productions, creators of the well-known and highly regarded Sidecut Reports wireless industry analyst and research site.
-Led by Paul Kapustka, editor and founder of Sidecut Reports, Mobile Sports Report is an independent, editorially focused publication that uses traditional journalistic methods to break stories, offer informed takes and reflect on trends at the intersection of mobile technology, social media and sports.
+Mobile Sports Report is led by edtior and founder Paul Kapustka, and is an independent, editorially focused publication that uses traditional journalistic methods to break stories, offer informed takes and reflect on trends at the intersection of mobile technology, social media and sports.

 Bookmark this site and get ready for the mobile sports revolution!
 We’ll be there to provide you with a front-row seat.